Institution

 Executive Committee (ExCo)

 The ExCo has been delegated the authority to approve new investment and divestment decisions up to a defined threshold, beyond which, transactions will be considered by the Board.
 The minutes of ExCo meetings are circulated to the Board.
-The ExCo met seven times during the year.
+The ExCo met six times during the year.

 Audit Committee (AC)